bennyrw/aws-studying/Lambda.md

 # Defining a function

-* Source code - (deployment package - zip up deployment code along with dependencies, max 50mb each)
+* Source code - (deployment package - zip up deployment code along with dependencies, max 50mb each) - there are ways to re-use common code, see [layers](#layers) below.
 * Environment variables (note that these can be encryped using KMS)
 * **IAM**/execution role - grants function permissions it needs to interact without AWS services
 * Tags